frankkwabenaaboagye/spring-mini-apps/README.md

 - what can we do?
 Modularize?
 Yes!
 - AOP helps to do that
 - AOP Technologies - AspectJ, Spring AOP
+- Core concepts
+    - `Join Point`: A point in the execution of a program - Method calls  or exception
+    - `Pointcut` : Expression that selects one or more `join point`
+    - `Advice` : Code to be executed at each selected `join point`
+    - `Aspect` : Module that encapsulated `Pointcuts` &  `Advice`
+    - `Weaving` : Combining `Aspects` with main code